jayeshjain88/TV-Icarus/README.md

 1. Download latest version of TV-Icarus from GitHub.
 2. Extract and place TV-Icarus files in your web root.
+3. Configure /tvicarus/config/tvicarus.php (optional).
-3. Change /static/cache/ and tvicarus/cache/ directories permisson to 777.
+4. Change /static/cache/ and tvicarus/cache/ directories permisson to 777.
-4. Use .htaccess for Apache and proper Nginx rules.
+5. Use .htaccess for Apache and proper Nginx rules.

 ### Apache .htaccess
 ```